HackBulgaria/Programming101-CSharp/week04/01-GenericType/README.md

+# Week04 - Generic Types - using the built-in generic collections

-# Create generic Stack class
+## Create generic Stack class
 Methods which must be implemented in Stack<T> class :
 * Constructor()
 * Peek() - Returns the object at the top of the Stack<T> without removing it